zackiles/cursor-workbench/RELEASING.md

 # Releasing & Local Installation Guide

-This guide explains how to build, package, and install the Custom File Editor extension locally on your desktop VS Code installation without using the official marketplace.
+This guide explains how to build, package, and install the Cursor Workbench extension locally on your desktop VS Code installation without using the official marketplace.

 ## Prerequisites